Negative amortization: Mortgage terminology

+Cap

 Percentage rate of change in the NegAm payment.
 Each year, the minimum payment due rises.
 Most minimum payments today rise at 7.5%.
 Considering that raising a rate 1% on a mortgage at 5% is a 20% increase, the NegAm can grow quickly in a rising market.
 Typically after the 5th year, the loan is recast to an adjustable loan due in 25 years.
-This is for a 30 year loan term.
-Newer payment option loans often offer a 40 year term with a higher underlying interest rate.
+This is for a 30-year loan term.
+Newer payment option loans often offer a 40-year term with a higher underlying interest rate.